The Ultimate 2025 Baby Registry Checklist: Essentials, Must-Haves & What to Skip

 When should I make my baby registry?

 Truthfully, there is not going to be a right or wrong answer here.
+Most parents begin their baby registry list between 12–20 weeks of pregnancy, after the first trimester, when they’re feeling more energized and excited.

-Keep in mind, although I’m pretty firm on not needing to register for TOO many items, it doesn’t hurt to add items you think you could enjoy!
+And although I’m pretty firm on not needing to register for TOO many items, it doesn’t hurt to add items you think you could enjoy!
 This way, when you get your completion discount, if nobody bought the item for you, you’ll get a pretty nice discount on it!

 - Baby Stroller

-(for our first – we used the Chicco Bravo Travel System, for our second, we upgraded to the Graco Duo Double Stroller)
+(For our first – we used the Chicco Bravo Travel System, for our second, we upgraded to the Graco Duo Double Stroller)

 - Carseat

-(you’ll have to decide whether you want an infant car seat or a convertible car seat)
+(You’ll have to decide whether you want an infant car seat or a convertible car seat)

 - Travel System

-(this is a bundle where your stroller and carseat come together)
+(This is a bundle where your stroller and carseat come together)

 - Stroller Accessories

-(if your stroller doesn’t have many compartments – such as extra storage, shading, cup holders, etc…)
+(This is great to add onto your registry if your stroller doesn’t have many compartments – such as extra storage, shading, cup holders, etc…)

 - Diaper Bag